-- 1. Anyone who has 5 unexcused absences will be dropped from the class. - 2.
-Anyone who hasn't turned in the original Literary Paper by the class period before the class does the Literary Paper Revision in class will be dropped from the class. - 3.
-Anyone who doesn't make the first Research Paper Deadline will be dropped from the class (it counts for 4 absences). - 4.
-Anyone who has not submitted all the deadlines by the last day to drop the class or the Rough Draft in Final Draft Form Deadline that's checked by me will be dropped from the class. - 5.
-Anyone who plagiarizes or cheats will be dropped from the class.
+- 1. Anyone who hasn't turned in the original Literary Paper by the class period before the class does the Literary Paper Revision will be dropped from the class. - 2.
+Anyone who doesn't make the first Research Paper Deadline will be dropped from the class (it counts for 4 absences). - 3.
+Anyone who has not submitted all the deadlines by the Rough Draft in Final Draft Form Deadline that's checked by me will be dropped from the class.